How Much Does It Cost to Insure a Toyota?

 National Average Insurance Premiums

 Full coverage includes comprehensive and collision protection, which covers damage to your vehicle regardless of fault.
-Minimum liability covers only damages you cause to others, making it the bare minimum required in most states.
-The significant price difference—nearly 75% savings by choosing minimum coverage—makes liability-only policies attractive for older vehicles with lower values.
+Minimum liability covers only damages you cause to others — the bare minimum required in most states.
+The significant price difference makes liability-only policies attractive for older vehicles with lower values.
+Learn more about what full coverage actually includes before deciding which policy level is right for you.

 Regional Variations

 Insurance costs vary dramatically by location due to state regulations, population density, weather patterns, and accident rates.
-Urban Toyota owners in states like Michigan, Louisiana, and Florida often pay 50–80% more than rural drivers in states like Maine, Vermont, or Idaho.
+Urban Toyota owners in states like Nevada, Louisiana, and Florida often pay 50–80% more than rural drivers in states like Vermont, Wyoming, or Iowa.
 Your ZIP code can influence your premium as significantly as your driving record, so it pays to shop around no matter where you live.
+For a broader look at what drivers across the country pay, see the average cost of car insurance in 2026.

 Model-by-Model Insurance Cost Breakdown